AvolitesLtd/TitanManual/docs/controlling-fixtures/viewing-and-editing-fixture-values.md

 -   Filter the view to show only a certain type of fixture using the buttons on the left

--   Change the display order of the fixtures using the \[Sort\] context menu buttons - User Number, Last Selected or DMX Address.
+-   Change the display order of the fixtures using the <Keys.SoftKey>Sort</Keys.SoftKey> context menu buttons - User Number, Last Selected or DMX Address.

 -   Click on a fixture to select it, you can then edit the intensity